-Because the special teacher provides services to 2 students at the same time, teacher time is prorated for services provided to these students.
+^{}Teacher time is prorated because the special teacher provides services to 2 students at the same time.

 Note: All service times are based on actual services and the remaining forecasted services to be provided in the school year.

 Costs for delivering special education services: Multiply salary by % of time calculated in the above table